headchem/StoryGhostPlotter/README.md

 Concise summary:
 --------------
- * I like the hint word of "except" and "concise"
+ * I like the hint word of "excerpt" and "concise"
 --------------

 [full summary here]